Thai army chief warns against protests after disputed election

 General Apirat Kongsompong said the military would remain neutral in the election, in which his predecessor as army chief, Prayuth Chan-ocha, is seeking to stay in power as an elected prime minister, five years after he seized power in a coup.

-"I cannot let Thais settle their differences on the streets anymore," Gen Apirat told reporters, adding that both the eventual winners and losers in the election must settle their differences in parliament.
+"I cannot let Thais settle their differences on the streets anymore," General Apirat told reporters, adding that both the eventual winners and losers in the election must settle their differences in parliament.

 He also had harsh words for politicians he said "distort" democratic principles to make them incompatible with Thai culture that reveres the king above all else, a clear reference to Thaksin's party and its allies.